Saratoga Springs, New York: Mineral springs

-Believed to have healing powers, springs can be found in multiple places around the town.
 Most of the springs are covered by small pavilions and marked by plaques.
 Others are less conspicuous, sometimes just a spigot in a rock.
 The springs are famous for their varied and distinct tastes: some are clear freshwater, others are saltier, and some taste strongly of a certain mineral such as sodium bicarbonate or sodium chloride.
 There is a sulfurous odor, but mineral analysis of the water consistently shows almost no presence of dissolved sulfur.
 The sulfur is in the form of the gas hydrogen sulfide, which degasses from the water very quickly.
 Visitors are welcome to bottle the spring water for personal consumption.